 No, this is a stand-alone application and does not require any additional application(s) to run this software.

-Archive Recovery Tool performs multiple files recovery like recovering of RAR, TAR, ZIP, ZIP-64, TAR.Gz and 7-Zip.
+Archive Recovery Tool performs multiple file recovery like recovering of RAR, TAR, ZIP, ZIP-64, TAR.Gz and 7-Zip.

-The different files inside archive can be damaged due to many reasons such as
+The different files inside an archive can be damaged due to many reasons such as

 - Virus attacks